-“Mom, I Lost My Coat AGAIN!”
-4 Little Life Hacks to Help Your Little Person Stay Organized
+“I Lost My Coat AGAIN!”
+4 Little Life Hacks to Help Your Kid's Organization

 “Mom!
 Have you seen my coat?”

-Yup, your six-year-old has lost her fourth coat in four months.
-In fact, you’ve just started buying coats two at a time—because, well, you’re obviously going to need them.
+Yup, your six-year-old has lost their fourth coat in four months.
+In fact, you’ve just started buying multiple coats at a time—because, well, you’re obviously going to need them.
 Sigh.

-It may seem pretty simple to us as adults—most of us will automatically place the car keys on a hook as soon as we walk in the door, or have an inner calendar reminding us of all the important things we have to do each day.
+It may seem pretty simple to us adults—most of us will automatically place the car keys on a hook as soon as we walk in the door, or have an inner calendar reminding us of all the important things we have to do each day.
 But children must literally learn how to plan ahead and keep everything organized.

-Being able to organize her things also helps her learn to organize multiple pieces of information, like word meanings, story characters, and plot lines—essential elements for reading.
-Similarly, knowing how to organize information (such as by color, size, or shape) makes learning math a lot easier.
+Being able to organize their things also helps kids learn to organize multiple pieces of information, like word meanings, story characters, and plot lines—essential elements for reading.
+Similarly, knowing how to organize things (such as by color, size, or shape) makes learning math a lot easier.

 Start with a backpack that’s right for your child.
-If it’s too cumbersome, she may set it down and forget it, but if it’s too small, there may not be enough space to organize things.
+If it’s too cumbersome, they may set it down and forget it, but if it’s too small, there may not be enough space to organize things.

 Next, get organized—think pencil cases, labeled and color-coordinated folders, the works—and start helping them discard trash and organize items in their backpack on a routine basis.
 Hey, something to add to that family calendar!

 Are they constantly forgetting things at school?
 Write a reminder on a large, colorful sticky note and attach it to one of your child’s folders.
 Start with easy, one-step directions—like “Grab your coat before leaving the classroom.”
 Once they have the hang of it, add another reminder or two.

 4. Pizza box portfolios